ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 {: #table1 title='UUID Variants'}

-Interoperability, in any form, with variants other than the one defined here is not guaranteed, and is not likely to be an issue in practice.
+Interoperability, in any form, with variants other than the one defined here is not guaranteed but is not likely to be an issue in practice.

 Specifically for UUIDs in this document bits 64 and 65 of the UUID (bits 0 and 1 of octet 8) MUST be set to 1 and 0 as specified in row 2 of {{table1}}.